P2ES/contact-management/README.md

 - Different form components, e.g date picker for birthday, dropdown with typeahead support for friends etc. when adding/editing a contact.
 - Persistence of the data on save of the contact so it stays even on page refresh.

+## Completion

+Once completed, you can either send the link of the git repo or simply zip the project & send via email.
+A fully functioning app is ideal and a review session will be held after to reason the code.

+A maximum of 3 days is allowed to finish the project upon receiving the initial code.